ondrej-kvasnovsky/vaadin-7-on-grails-2/ui/widgetset_compilation.md

 }
 ```

+We can try to run the application in order to see that the application will not come up.
+That will show that widgetset compilation is mandatory.

 ### Step 4

-Use `tokenfield` in your Vaadin code to finish this example.
+We will add a text field on UI.
+Use `TokenField` in order to finish this example.

 ``` java
 package app